 Ambassador to Iraq

-Today I announce the appointment of Dr Joanne Loundes as Australia's next Ambassador to Iraq.
+Today I announce the appointment of Ms Paula Ganly as Australia’s next Ambassador to Iraq.

-I thank outgoing Ambassador Christopher Langman for his contributions to advancing Australia's interests in Iraq since 2015.
+I thank outgoing Ambassador Joanne Loundes for her contributions to advancing Australia’s interests in Iraq since 2018.

 - Minister's office: (02) 6277 7500